Silent Bugs in Deep Learning Frameworks: An Empirical Study of Keras and TensorFlow: Introduction

 \section{Introduction}

-Deep Learning (DL) frameworks/libraries such as TensorFlow \cite{TF,abadi2016tensorflow}, Keras \cite{keras}, Pytorch \cite{torch}, MLlib \cite{MLlib-Spark}, and Jax \cite{jax} are becoming more and more popular to develop sophisticated and complex applications in various domains; from face recognition, fraud detection in financial companies, diagnosis and treatment of diseases, and natural language processing to autonomous vehicles.
-While users rely on these libraries and develop their DL applications on top of them, they are subject to {\em bugs} like any other software.
-Bugs in DL libraries are important because a bug in a library can lead to bugs in any application that leverages that library \cite{jia2021symptoms}.
-Many of these bugs never make into released versions, others manifest themselves in easy-to-detect ways (\eg{} error messages, program crashes, or never ending hangs) and some remain silent leading to wrong calculation in DL models, training or inference without any obvious symptoms for the user.
-We refer to \textit{silent bugs} as bugs that result in wrong computations/behavior but not in obvious symptoms like crash, hang, or an error message.
+Deep Learning (DL) frameworks such as TensorFlow \cite{TF,abadi2016tensorflow}, Keras \cite{keras}, Pytorch \cite{torch}, MLlib \cite{MLlib-Spark}, and Jax \cite{jax} are becoming more and more popular to develop sophisticated and complex applications in various domains; from face recognition, fraud detection in financial companies, diagnosis and treatment of diseases, and natural language processing to autonomous vehicles.
+While users rely on these frameworks and develop their DL applications on top of them, they are subject to {\em bugs} like any other software.
+Bugs in DL frameworks are essential because a bug in a framework can lead to bugs in any application that leverages that framework \cite{jia2021symptoms}.
+Many of these bugs never make it into released versions, others manifest themselves in easy-to-detect ways (\eg{} error messages, program crashes, or never-ending hangs) and some non-breaking ones remain silent leading to wrong calculations in DL models, training, or inference without any obvious symptoms for the user.
+We refer to \textit{silent bugs} as bugs that result in wrong computation or behavior of the model compared to its expected outcome, without apparent symptoms like crash, hang, or an error message.